MikeHeiber/KMC_Lattice_example/README.md

 An example parameter file is provided with parameters_default.txt

-As an example, to create a single simulation instance on a single processor, the command is:
->    KMC_Lattice_example.exe parameters_default.txt

-To run in a parallel processing environment and create 10 simulations on 10 processors to gather more statistics, an example run command is:
+To create 10 simulations on 10 processors to gather statistics, an example run command is:
 >    mpiexec -n 10 KMC_Lattice_example.exe parameters_default.txt

 MPI execution commands can be implemented into batch scripts for running KMC_Lattice_example in a supercomputing environment.